I love watching classic cinema and giving recommendations on what to watch.

 You may be wondering: What is so great about Fred and Ginger's films?

-The conflict in most of the plots is simple and of easy resolution, lying largely in the constant and convenient misunderstandings among the characters, which pushes them into slightly absurd or sometimes totally bizarre situations.
-So misunderstanding is a word you’re gonna read often in this article.
+The conflict in most plots is simple and of easy resolution, lying largely in the constant and convenient misunderstandings among the characters, which pushes them into slightly absurd or sometimes totally bizarre situations.
+So misunderstanding is a word you're going to read often in this article.

-It is fun to see the limited special effects, the way they shot the dance sequences, but also to observe how much social conventions and relationships between men and women have changed over time.
+It is fun to see the limited special effects, how they shot the dance sequences, and how much social conventions and relationships between men and women have changed over time.

 When it comes to the lead actors, there is something special about the two of them together.
 You may call it chemistry.
 They have a unique grace and charm that can make any scene enjoyable.

-Putting aside their individual talents, it is their teamwork that makes their movies so different from everything else you have seen.
+Putting aside their individual talents, their teamwork makes their movies so different from everything else you have seen.
 One could not have done it without the other.

 10. Flying Down to Rio (1933)